lakshh1928/Ansible/README.md

 # Ansible

-made this for install git in another machine using ansible
+made this repository to store my ansible project